aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Actions speak louder than fortune cookies.
+> 🥠 Some men dream of fortunes, others dream of cookies.

-Last update: Wed Aug 19 05:18:44 2026
+Last update: Thu Aug 20 05:19:53 2026

 ### Let's play! 🎮